scruffaluff/shell-scripts/README.md

 ## Scripts

-The following table shows the available shell scripts.
+The following table shows the available scripts.
 Each script is available in both POSIX shell and PowerShell versions if its functionality applies to both Unix and Windows systems.

 | Name        | Description                                                         |